RimXidian/MCHE-CF-for-Multispectral-Pedestrian-Detection/README.md

 ```
 python trainval_net.py
 ```
-You can download the best model for the KAIST dataset in the paper [here](https://pan.baidu.com/s/169SszWgskGowMKIODRTppw), (extract code: `aaaa`)
+You can download the trained model parameters [here](https://pan.baidu.com/s/169SszWgskGowMKIODRTppw), (extract code: `aaaa`) for direct testing on the KAIST dataset.
 ## 5. Test
 Test the dataset using following commands:
 ```